EarlGlynn/HAVV-analysis/README.md

 Z_Total_Nonmatches
 ```

-Here is the R code used to create values for the plots:
+Here is the R code used to create values `PercentNonMatch` and `PercentMatchDeceased` for the plots (red and black lines below):

 ```
 PercentNonMatch = round(100 * Z_Total_Nonmatches / Total_Transactions, 3),